-A significant portion of the grade for this course will take the form of Math Culture Points.
+A portion of the grade for this course will take the form of Math Culture Points.
 These will be earned through activities outside of class including, but not necessarily limited to, those listed below:

-Activity Max # Colloquium Attendance Colloquium Presentation 5-15 2 Meeting Attendance Iowa Section of the Mathematical Association of America (October 9 th -10 th) 2 Mathematics Competition Participation Iowa Mathematical Modeling Competition (October?)
-Putnam Competition (December 5 th) 2 Math Culture Reading Some weeks specific readings will be posted on the course web page With approval, any column on MAA.org With approval, an article from Math Horizons , CMJ , etc. 5 - 5 5 Math Club Activities (when appropriate) Movies, Speakers, Game Nights, mathematical portion of Playground of Science, etc. 5 Volunteer Math Outreach Working with students at Polk Elementary, etc. 3 Other Appropriate Coe Activities (with approval) Psychology Experiment Participation
+Activity Points Maximum Colloquium Attendance 5 Colloquium Presentation 5-15 2 Conference Attendance Iowa Section of the MAA (October 22 nd -23 rd) 5-15 2 Mathematics Competition Participation Iowa Mathematical Modeling Competition (October 9 th -10 th) Putnam Competition (December 4 th) 10 2 Math Culture Reading Some weeks specific readings will be posted on the course web page With approval, any relevant column on MAA.org With approval, any relevant article from Math Horizons , CMJ , etc. 5 - 3 3 Math Club Activities (when appropriate) Movies, Speakers, Game Nights, math portion of Playground of Science, etc. 5 3 Volunteer Math Outreach Working with students at Polk Elementary, etc. 5 2

 Generally Math Culture Points can be earned for at most two activities in any given week, so you should plan to spread your participation throughout the semester.
-In each case above, credit assumes both full participation and posting a brief summary/response on Moodle.
-These reflections should generally be between 100 and 300 words, and include both a brief summary and your personal thoughts on the event, and must be submitted within one week of the event.
+In each case above, credit assumes both full participation and submitting a brief summary/response via email.
+These reflections should generally be between 100 and 300 words, and include both a brief summary and your personal thoughts on the event.